+Why was your purchase offer not accepted?
 Most of my listings have sold this year in multiple offers.
-In today’s competitive real estate climate, all offers have prequalification or preapproval letters, evidence of down payment and most have a letter written from the buyer to the home seller.
-Some buyers with large down payments waive their appraisal contingency, a smaller percentage of buyers with large down payments waive their loan contingency.
+In today’s competitive real estate climate, all offers have prequalification or preapproval letters, and evidence of down payment.
+Most also have a letter written from the buyer to the home seller.
+Some buyers with large down payments waive their appraisal contingency.
+A smaller percentage of buyers with large down payments waive their loan contingency.

 When competing with other buyers, your offer needs to stand out.
 Several buyers of my listings did their own inspection prior to their offer being accepted.
 They then were in a position to remove their inspection contingency.
 Not having an inspection contingency is the most powerful negotiating tool.